Head for heights

 but the idea that all Mohawk people have an innate skill for doing so is a myth.

 Unlike acrophobia, a natural fear of falling is normal.
 When one finds oneself in an exposed place at a great height, one normally feels one’s own posture as unstable.
 A normal fear of falling can generate feelings of anxiety, as well as autonomic symptoms like outbreaks of sweat.
-In someone with acrophobia, however, the fear of falling arises in situations that would not affect most people, and the fear can be much stronger, out of proportion to the situation.
+In someone with acrophobia, however, the fear of falling arises in situations that would not affect most people, and the fear can be much stronger and out of proportion to the situation.

 Causes of fear of falling

 There are logical biological causes of fear of falling.
 Firstly, there is the innate so-called "cliff edge phenomenon", whereby even toddlers, as well as many animals, avoid large drops, even without having previously had a bad experience.